 Deciding on how much to bet is one of the tough questions for beginners.
-For some, it can get quite tempting to throw in a big bet right off the bat, while for others, even a small bet may seem too risky.
+For some, it can get quite tempting to throw in a big bet right off the bat, while for others even a small bet may seem too risky.
 How exactly are you supposed to strike the right balance and know exactly how much to bet?
-We plan on clearing your doubts by providing a helpful guide on how much you should wager.
+Below is a helpful guide on how much you should wager.

 Managing your bankroll is absolutely crucial in betting, whether you are doing it professionally or recreationally.
 In the first case, you will be able to increase your winnings, while in the second case, you will be able to make better use of your money.

-Keep in mind that, sometimes, how much you can bet and how much you want to bet will be conflicting.
+Keep in mind that -sometimes- how much you can bet and how much you want to bet will be in conflict.
 Once again, you will realize how important it is to keep tabs on absolutely everything – your wins and losses, how much you can win with each bet, and so on.

 Introduction on How Much to Bet?

 With your betting account already set up and properly funded, it’s finally time to move on to the real deal.
-But now comes the pressing question: “how much to bet?”.
+But then comes the pressing question: “How much to bet?”
 Don’t worry – many first-time bettors also find themselves worrying about it.
 As always, it all comes down to personal preference, although there are a few other things worth considering.

 Our next recommendation is to keep track of everything related to your betting account – bankroll, wins, losses, and active bets.
 It’s always a nice idea to use a betting spreadsheet.
 You can either make one yourself or find one online.
 The betting spreadsheet makes it much easier to keep tabs on your money.